QTLaaS/QTLaaS/README.md

 Here are the steps to add new nodes to your already configured cluster:

 1. New node(s) should be accessible from the Ansible Master node (repeat steps (3,4 and 5) mentioned in the "Setup details" section).
-2. Run the ansible playbook again. `ansible-playbook -s spark_deployment.yml`.
+2. Run the ansible playbook again. `ansible-playbook -b spark_deployment.yml`.